 Upon enrollment, each student will be assigned a locker and are fully responsible for securing all materials in their assigned locker.
 Students requesting a change in locker should see the bookstore staff.
 At no time are students permitted to change and/or occupy lockers without approval.
 All personal property and valuables are the sole responsibility of the student.
 At the end of each quarter, students are required to re-register for their present locker to reserve for the upcoming term.
 Graduates and externs must clean out their lockers upon the end of their last quarter.
 Penn Commercial will hold student's supplies from lockers for 90 days after graduation or withdrawal from school.
 Items not removed within the 90-day time period will become the property of Penn Commercial.
 Any student kit, tools or equipment cannot be removed from school until all balances are paid in full.
-In the event that a payment arrangement has not been made with Penn Commercial within 90 days of withdrawal or graduation, all student kits, tools and equipment will become the property of Penn Commercial.
+In the event that a payment arrangement has not been made with Penn Commercial.
 Penn Commercial does not assume liability for any loss of or damage to lockers, locks, academic work, personal property, or locker contents.
 Vehicles should always be locked to avoid theft.